Stoichiometry and Solubility—Mole Ratios and Chemical Formulas—Chemical Demonstration Kit

 Item #: AP6443

-The Stoichiometry and Solubility Chemical Demonstration Kit teaches students about chemical formulas, balanced equations, and mole ratios with a unique “continuous variation” approach.
+The Stoichiometry and Solubility—Mole Ratios and Chemical Formulas Chemical Demonstration Kit teaches students about chemical formulas, balanced equations and mole ratios with a unique “continuous variation” approach.
 Students view two series of colorful, captivating reactions.